aftouh/cdk-template/README.md

 This repository hosts a CDK project that provison a multi-stage AWS infrastructure composed of a VPC, a kubrnetes cluster and an elasticsearch cluster.

+Learn more about this project setup by reading this [article](https://medium.com/better-programming/how-to-organize-your-aws-cdk-project-f1c463aa966e).

 ## Dev tools:

 - aws cli